Why This Matters

 2. Real Photos of Your Work

-• 2–3 photos of your team at work or in uniform
+• Your team at work or in approved branded clothing

 • A photo of your vehicle or equipment if relevant